slimbootloader/documentation/source/how-tos/boot-acrn.rst

 Before you start, prepare the following items:

-* Serial debug adaptor for UART0 on |UP2| - Required to trigger fastboot and perform firmware update
+* Serial debug adapter for UART0 on |UP2| - Required to trigger fastboot and perform firmware update

 * Micro USB cable (type A to microB)